Plum Coffee Cake

 so the pit can be removed.

-either buy almond meal/flour or else you can make your own by placing
+buy almond meal/flour or else you can make your own by placing whole or

-whole or sliced almonds in your food processor and processing them until
+sliced almonds in your food processor and processing them until finely

-finely ground.
-Almond meal/flour can be found at some grocery stores
+ground.
+Almond meal/flour can be found at some grocery stores or else in

 Plum Coffee Cake: Preheat oven to 400